 He is a member of the Royal College of Physicians and Surgeons of Canada, and he holds a clinical fellowship in the sub-specialty of Endourology.

 No-scalpel vasectomies are a focus of Dr. Sing’s practice, and he believes they can be performed safely, effectively, and efficiently in a comfortable setting.

 We are offering patients techniques that are highly advanced, minimally invasive and have been performed safely on many thousands of patients in our affiliated clinics across Canada, and on millions of men around the world.

 Dr. Sing performs vasectomies at both Gentle Procedures Clinic’s North York and Mississauga locations.
-Men travel to our clinics from as far away as Newfoundland for rapid access to no-scalpel vasectomy with Dr. Sing.
+Men travel to our clinics from all over Ontario for rapid access to no-scalpel vasectomy with Dr. Sing.

 By setting up modern vasectomy centres in North York and Mississauga we have created a convenient situation for patients – you can be seen for your consultation and surgery soon after sending in your doctor’s referral.